-You should create secinfo.dat file in the SAP Gateway data directory.
-This way it would be possible to prevent unauthorized program launching.
+You should create a secinfo.dat file in the SAP Gateway data directory.
+This way it would be possible to prevent the unauthorized program launching.
 If the file exists, the system checks the availability of rights to call remote RFC functions from this file.
-This way, it prevents unauthorized access.
+This way, it prevents an unauthorized access.

 File records should have the following syntax ( USER, HOST and TP lines are obligatory, and other parameters in each line are optional):